 Many people find that their financial situation changes after they have a stroke.
 Financial help is available, but the benefits system is complicated so it can be difficult to work out what you are entitled to.

 Financial support after a stroke

 Coping with the aftermath of stroke can be tough.
 If you have had a stroke, you and your family may suddenly be faced with financial difficulties, especially if you are no longer able to work or need to buy specialist equipment.
 People tell us that this is a real worry.

 Financial help is available, but many people are not aware that they can get help or are not claiming all the support they may be entitled to.

 The benefits system is complicated and different in different parts of the UK, so it's always best to get advice from a specialist in this area.
-Your local Citizens Advice Bureau can help, as can many other organisations.
+Your local Citizens Advice can help, as can many other organisations.
 Take a look at the organisations listed in our leaflet Benefits and financial assistance.

 What benefits am I entitled to?

 If you have an illness or disability, you may be entitled to:

 - Employment and Support Allowance (ESA)

 If you care for someone with an illness or disability, you may be entitled to: